 RELATED VIDEO: THE ULTIMATE GUIDE TO EATING AT FRANKLIN BBQ

-Fonda San Miguel is the queen of Mexican food and one of the very best restaurants in Austin.
-Period.
-You’ll never have Mexican food like this anywhere else and the Austin institution holds up to its golden reputation.
-You’re doing it wrong if you don’t start with one of the ceviches or guacamole.
-You’ll get a different suggestion from your server every time you ask for recs here but the two things you cannot miss for entrees are the cochinita pibil and the carne asada.
-Enjoy with extra hand made tacos and copious amounts of chips and salsa.
+Fonda San Miguel is the queen of Mexican food and has been one of the very best restaurants in Austin for decades.
+You’ll never have Mexican food like this anywhere else this side of the border, and this Austin institution has earned its golden reputation.
+Always start your meal with one of the ceviches or guacamole.
+You’ll get a different suggestion from your server every time you ask for recs, but the two things you cannot miss for entrees are the cochinita pibil and the carne asada.
+Enjoy with extra hand-made tortillas and copious amounts of chips and salsa.

 1. Downtown: Emmer and Rye

 We are borderline obsessed with the dining experience at Emmer and Rye.
 If you’re looking for the best restaurants in Austin, this downtown restaurant is at the top of our list– literally.
 The food here is nothing short of brilliant: new American cuisine served in a dim sum style.
 You’ll be enjoying lots of small bites or shared plates, and if your server recommends something, take their lead.
 The only thing that never leaves the Emmer and Rye menu is the cacio e pepe, which is the best cacio e pepe you will have in your life.

 Emmer & Rye